Finbuckle/Finbuckle.MultiTenant/docs/Stores.md

 }
 ```

 This database context will have its own connection string (usually) separate from that of any tenant in the store.
-Addtionally, this database context can be entirely separate from any others an application might use if comingling the multitenant store and app entity models is not desired.
+Additionally, this database context can be entirely separate from any others an application might use if co-mingling the multitenant store and app entity models is not desired.

 Configure by calling `WithEFCoreStore<TEFCoreStoreDbContext>` after `AddMultiTenant<T>` in the `ConfigureServices` method of the app's `Startup` class and provide types for the store's database context generic parameter: